cribsheets/sql-intro/README.md

 SQL has two fundamental structures: a single row of data or  _record_, and a list of records or _table_.
 Most interactions with SQL will return results in a tabular format.

+If you've used a spreadsheet program, there are surface similarities between SQL's table/record structure and a spreadsheet's sheet/row structure.
+This is okay to use as a model for initial understanding, but don't get _too_ attached to that model.

 # SQLite